What does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God? (Micah 6:8).

 Please let Audrey McIntosh know if you have any questions.

-Learn more about upcoming events that you can participate in the tabs above.
-Virtual participation is available for both events!
+Learn more about past events in the tabs above.

 Selected Resources for Learning and Taking Action